-The insured payroll-related amount of the top level of the Grading Table of insured payroll-related amount has to be kept fivefold higher than the amount in the bottom level, and the said Grading Table has to be revised in one month after the basic salary is adjusted.
-In case that the number of the insured applicable to the highest level of insured payroll-related amount exceeds three percent of the total number of the insured for twelve consecutive months, the Competent authority shall readjust the Grading Table of the insured payroll-related amount to advance a higher level starting from the following month.
+The insured payroll-related amount of the top level of the Grading Table of insured payroll related amount has to be kept fivefold higher than the amount in the bottom level, and the said Grading Table has to be revised in one month after the basic salary is adjusted.
+In case that the number of the insured applicable to the highest level of insured payroll-related amount exceeds three percent of the total number of the insured for twelve consecutive months, the Competent authority shall readjust the Grading table of the insured payroll-related amount to advance a higher level starting from the following month.

-- (2) According to Article 20 of the National Health Insurance Act, the insured payroll-related amount for the insured in Categories 1 and 2 is determined on the following basis: - i.
-Employees: the payroll; - ii.
-Employers and self-employed: the business income; - iii.
-Self-employed individuals and independently practicing professionals and technicians: the income from professional practice.
+The insured payroll-related amount for the insured in Categories 1 and 2 is determined on the following basis:

+- (1) Employees: the payroll; - (2) Employers and self-employed: the business income; - (3) Self-employed individuals and independently practicing professionals and technicians: the income from professional practice.